Texas Supreme Court tackles question of criminal constitutional law in juvenile case

 III.
 Did H.V.
 Invoke His Right to Counsel?

-consult with an attorney.[32]
-If a suspect invokes that right, there can be no further interrogation unless the
+to consult with an attorney.[32]
+If a suspect invokes that right, there can be no further interrogation unless

-accused initiates it.[33]
-If Miranda warnings are not given or a request for counsel is ignored, any subsequent
+the accused initiates it.[33]
+If Miranda warnings are not given or a request for counsel is ignored, any

-properly invoked his right to counsel, the second statement he made thereafter should be suppressed.
-The only
+V. properly invoked his right to counsel, the second statement he made thereafter should be suppressed.

-might be asking for a lawyer and those who actually do ask for one, holding that only the latter have invoked
+who might be asking for a lawyer and those who actually do ask for one, holding that only the latter have

-inquiry.
-Invocation of the Miranda right to counsel requires, at a minimum, some statement that can reasonably
+objective inquiry.
+Invocation of the Miranda right to counsel requires, at a minimum, some statement that

-be construed to be an expression of a desire for the assistance of an attorney.
-But if a suspect makes a
+can reasonably be construed to be an expression of a desire for the assistance of an attorney.
+But if a

 Applying this standard, courts have held that it is not enough for a suspect to say: